chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 gather-logs
 =====================================================
 The ``gather-logs`` command is used to collect the logs from Chef Automate into a compressed file archive.
-Once run it will create a tbz2 file in the current working directory with the timestamp as the file name.
+Once it runs it will create a tbz2 file in the current working directory with the timestamp as the file name.

 **Syntax**